Countries that allow remote working visas

 The life of a digital nomad is primarily dependent on a laptop and a solid internet connection.
 Of course, these are but the bare essentials, a large part of the rest is made up of accommodation and the admin of getting one’s working visa.

 Things like location and climate are down to the individual, but if one thing’s for sure, it’s that the sunnier locations are the preferred ones.
 And so, with all this in mind, let us take a look at ideal locales that cater to remote working and provide applicable visas.

-Aruba caters specifically for those from the UK, US, Europe etc. You’ll have to weigh up a bunch of things though.
-Access to the internet has improved a lot in the last few years making it a popular destination for digital nomads and a must for the vlogger when uploading clips to Youtube, or for the day trader, having access to the latest news on London Stock Exchange without any disruptions and being able to follow the market trends at all times.
+Aruba caters specifically to those from the UK, US, Europe.
+You’ll have to weigh up a bunch of things, though.
+Access to the internet has improved a lot in the last few years, making it a popular destination for digital nomads and a must for the vlogger when uploading clips to Youtube, or for the day trader, having access to the latest news on London Stock Exchange without any disruptions and being able to follow the market trends at all times.
 You get the picture.

-Plus, you can bring your pet if it meets the medical requirements and because there are no income taxes, you won’t have to submit any banking statement.
+Plus, you can bring your pet if it meets the medical requirements, and because there are no income taxes, you won’t have to submit any banking statements.
 However, your stay cannot exceed 90 days.